Zequez/logseq-vault/pages/Team Pages.md

 		- I don't want to charge for the system itself.
 Digital tools are essentially free and I don't believe in creating artificial scarcity.
 So I want to automate the digital system as much as possible, and create detailed instructions on how to do this.
 		- However for the web system there is some maintenance costs that I would take responsibility for, and by supporting me you enable everyone on the wider community to have their own team page and gameworld board for free.
 		- "Commit to my commitment to steward this Gameworld by supporting my next steps in Patreon/Ko-fi/Paypal/etc"
-			- Maybe for Patreons I can
+			- Maybe for Patreons I can offer 1-1 assistance to co-create with these tools?
+Even the tech skills?
 				-
 	-
 	-